amqp-node/amqplib/doc/channel_api.md

 ```

 (The dependence of the later operations above on prior operations is
-OK, by the way, because RPCs are synchronous per channel.
+OK, by the way, because RPCs are serialised per channel.
 Any failures
-will invalidate the channel, so subsequent operations will also
+will invalidate the channel, so subsequent operations will also fail.)
-fail.)

 Many operations have mandatory arguments as well as optional arguments
 with defaults; in general, the former appear as parameters to the